 Nicotine is a chemical that’s found in the tobacco plant itself.
 It’s what makes smoking cigarettes and using other tobacco products addictive.
 While other chemicals in the cigarette are carcinogenic, nicotine in and of itself is not what puts you at risk of health problems like cancer.
 It’s just what keeps you going back to light up despite knowing the harms of continuing to smoke.

 Lack of nicotine is what causes the withdrawal symptoms when you try to quit smoking.
 The most common symptoms are anxiety, irritability, trouble focusing/concentrating and cravings to smoke.
-Nicotine replacement therapy – including the nicotine patch, gum, lozenge, inhaler and nasal spray – are designed to deliver controlled amounts of nicotine to help make withdrawal easier and to help improve patient success.
-The goal is to taper off over time and eventually stop nicotine all together.
-There is strong evidence over the years that nicotine patches are safe, effective and increase patient success.
+Nicotine replacement therapy including the nicotine patch, gum, lozenge, inhaler, and nasal spray are designed to deliver controlled amounts of nicotine to help make withdrawal easier and to help improve patient success.
+Nicotine replacement therapy has been thoroughly researched and is FDA-approved for assisting patients in quitting smoking.
+The goal is to taper off over time and eventually stop nicotine altogether.
+There is strong evidence over the years that nicotine patches are safe, effective, and increase patient success.

 What should I know about using the nicotine patch?